 Earring Hooks – I got this nice variety pack from Amazon.

 Template – Some designs are too intricate for genuine leather.
 I designed a few here that are tried and true.
+They are available and free in my resource library.

 How to Make Leather Earrings with the Cricut